 You can check your own credit score with credit reference agencies if you’re interested in seeing the exact number and the impact for yourself.

-After six years, the IVA will be completely wiped from your credit report, meaning you can build up a positive payment history for yourself.
+After six years, the IVA will not be showing on your credit report, meaning you can build up a positive payment history for yourself.
 Once you start to build up a positive credit report, you should then be able to apply for larger credit items, such as loans.

 So, although an IVA does remain on your credit report for quite a while, they can help you to become debt free, to restart building your credit rating once completed and usually a preferable alternative to bankruptcy.